Cost, Insurance Guide for Gastric Sleeve Surgery

 - Usually, the BMI must be over 40 or over 35 with one or more of the following co-morbidities including heart disease, obstructive sleep apnea, hypertension, Type II Diabetes or other health issues related to their obesity.

 - Must complete a specific time with a medically-supervised diet program

 - Must have a consultation with a bariatric surgeon who believes the patient is capable of surgery

-- Must get medical clearance letter from their primary care physician
+- Must get a medical clearance letter from their primary care physician

 - Must get mental health clearance